borozcod/baller-stats/CONTRIBUTING.md

 2. From the project root directory run `yarn install`.
 3. Start the app by running `yarn start`.

-Make sure you have your api server running on port `8082`.
+Make sure you have your api server running on the port specified inside `/api/config.js`.
 If it is more convenient you can also change `API_URL` to the live api of `http://api.ballerstats.com`.

 ### Components
 To keep things consistent, each component should have its own folder inside the components folder.
 Look at the `card` folder for example.